geoserver/geoserver/doc/en/user/source/security/webadmin/auth.rst

    * - Regular Expression for Password
      - Regular Expression used to extract the password from the related Header.
 Must define a group that will match the password.
    * - Parse Arguments as Uri Components
-     - If checked username and password are uri deocded before being used as credentials
+     - If checked username and password are URI decoded before being used as credentials